dissemia/disseminate/README.md

-Disseminate is a markup language, like [Markdown] or [reStructuredText], written in disseminate text format (``.dm``) that aims to be simple to use, to have a simple syntax and to contain useful functionality for academics.
+Disseminate is a markup language, like [Markdown] or [reStructuredText], written in disseminate text format (``.dm``) that aims to be simple to use, to have a simple syntax and to contain useful functionality for academic and non-academics.
 Projects may contain a single document or a tree of interconnected documents comprising chapters, raw data, figures and images in a source controlled repository.
-The Disseminate software is coded in [Python 3] and disseminate projects can be converted  to static website with ``.html``, ``.txt``, ``.tex``, ``.pdf`` and ``.epub`` targets.
+The Disseminate software is coded in [Python 3] and disseminate projects can be converted to a static website with ``.html``, ``.txt``, ``.tex``, ``.pdf`` and ``.epub`` targets.

 - **Documentation**: https://docs.dissemia.org/projects/disseminate/en/latest
 - **Mailing list**: https://groups.google.com/g/disseminate-usage